andela-sjames/paystack-python/README.md

 - `name`: Name of the product
 - `description`: Description of product
 - `price`: Price of the product, in kobo(Integer)
-- `currency`: Customer's phone number.
+- `currency`: Currency in which amount should be charged
 - **kwargs

 *Returns*